It’s National Wine Day! Buy local!

-Bainbridge, Pa (WHTM) It’s National Wine Day, when we celebrate-and contemplate-all things wine.
-It’s the perfect day to delve into the return of a Pennsylvania tradition–the small local winery.
+BAINBRIDGE, Pa.
+(WHTM) — It’s National Wine Day, the day we celebrate and contemplate all things wine.
+It’s the perfect day to delve into the return of a Pennsylvania tradition — the small local winery.

 We met up with Jonas Nissley, Vice President of Nissley Vineyards, for a tour of the grounds, and a look at the grapes.
-Not that there’s much grape to see at this time of the year–it’s the very beginning of the season, and the grapes are teeny-tiny little hard green spheres.
+Not that there’s much grape to see at this time of the year — since it’s the very beginning of the season, and the grapes are teeny-tiny little hard green spheres.
 Getting them to mature bunches in the fall takes a lot of TLC.

 “Every year it needs pruning, it needs constant care and maintenance, and sometimes you can still do everything right, and the Pennsylvania climate will decide if its a good year for growing grapes.” says Jonas.